 Born in rural PEI near Summerside, Stephen loved art from the very beginning, and his early years focused on traditional brushes, inks and paints.
 An introduction to computers opened a whole new world of creativity, and inspired a career as a designer, illustrator, and ultimately, a photographer.
-Stephen feels photography is a way of looking at the changing world around us: documenting our surroundings and drawing attention to the beauty of the light, colors and shapes we sometimes miss.
+Stephen feels photography is a way of looking at the changing world around us: documenting our surroundings and drawing attention to the beauty of the light, colours and shapes we sometimes miss.

 Where do you live in PEI?